 About Personality Tests

-Employment personality tests are a valuable tool for gaining insights into the interaction style, personality traits, and behavioral tendencies of individuals.
+Employment personality tests are a valuable tool for gaining insights into the interaction style, personality traits, competencies, preferences and behavioral tendencies of individuals.
 They are designed to assess the aspects of a person’s personality that remain relatively stable throughout an individual’s lifetime.
-Properly designed personality tests are therefore meant to pinpoint permanent personality “traits” (for example, an individual’s level of extroversion) rather than temporary “states,” (for example, an individual’s current level of anger).
+Properly designed personality tests are therefore meant to pinpoint permanent personality “traits” (for example, an individual’s level of extroversion) or competencies rather than temporary “states,” (for example, an individual’s current level of anger).

 When given to prospective or current employees, personality tests are intended to describe aspects of an individual’s character that are relevant to their job performance.
 Whereas aptitude tests assess whether a job candidate can perform a job, personality tests address the question of whether the candidate will do the job: in other words, they assess job fit from a behavioral perspective.
-Does a candidate have behavioral traits that are statistically linked to success in this job?
+Does a candidate have behavioral traits or competencies that are statistically linked to success in this job?
 Is he/she likely to be happy or comfortable in this role?
 Research has also shown that personality tests can be especially useful in predicting job performance in those jobs that require frequent social interaction (with other employees, the public, or customers).

 ASK Reduces Turnover by 59% and Raises the Bar on Quality of Hire